 Maybe I'm alone in this thinking, but what I love about cinnamon rolls is the time & labor it takes to make them.
 I've tried making buns where I only let the second rise last 1 hour vs. overnight and, while they were good, this extra time makes them GREAT.
 It's kind of like those recipes that tell you to chill cookie dough for 24 hours.
 We all hate the wait, but know it is SO worth it!
 Plus, then you can feel like a kitchen queen (or king) when you wake up in the morning, preheat the oven, pop those buns in the oven, and have a morning feast!

-Since these pumpkin cinnamon buns use canned pumpkin in the dough AND filling, they are extra fluffy and gooey on the inside.
-These buns are just a bit extra because, in addition to putting pumpkin puree into the bun dough, I also mixed it into the cinnamon sugar filling.
-This truly made these buns taste like a pumpkin pie in bun form!
+Since these pumpkin cinnamon rolls use canned pumpkin in the dough AND filling, they are extra fluffy and gooey on the inside.
+These pumpkin buns are just a bit extra because, in addition to putting pumpkin puree into the bun dough, I also mixed it into the cinnamon sugar filling.
+This truly made these buns taste like a pumpkin pie inside a vegan cinnamon roll!
 Then, I went one step further and added pumpkin pie spice to the glaze to give it that perfect cinnamon & nutmeg filled kick.